cstortz/monorepo_mcp/src/mcp_postgres/README.md

 ## Configuration

-The server connects to a PostgreSQL database service running on `http://localhost:8000` by default.
+The server connects to a PostgreSQL database service via the `DATABASE_WS_URL` environment variable (defaults to `http://localhost:8000`).
 This service should provide the following endpoints:

 - `/admin/health` - Health check
 - `/admin/databases` - List databases